This is my

 I believe that the Spirit of Christ moves men to acknowledge Christ and

-the divine grace.
+accept the divine grace.

 I believe that the Spirit is present with power in the Church, enabling